 That said, insurance adjusters seemed to be being very liberal, totaling out roofs rather than suggesting repairs.
 They seemed very anxious to get customers “made whole” as soon as possible, and I applaud the efforts of all the different types of disaster response teams I saw working the area.
 It was almost unbearably hot and humid the days I was there.

 Through-fastened metal roofing sheets seemed to do well if fairly new but not so well if not fairly new.
 I assume this is because expansion and contraction had caused fasteners to loosen and fastener holes to wallow out over time.

-Oh yes – this was interesting … machine split wood shingle roofs with a short reveal (5 – 6″) did extremely well in the storm.
-There are not of tons of roofs like that in the area but the ones I saw did very well.
+Interestingly, machine split wood shingle roofs with a short reveal (5 – 6″) did extremely well in the storm.
+There are not many roofs like that in the area, but the ones I saw did very well.

 As you got away from “ground zero,” there was lots and lots of tree damage to roofs, and damage from blowing debris.
 In many cases, unless the structure was breached by a falling tree or branch, the roofs stayed on, preventing water damage inside.
 That said, I heard lots of stories of water blowing in around windows, doors blowing open, etc.

-Homeowners I think will start to cut back trees away from their homes — not so nice in terms of shade from the hot sun but certainly better in terms of protecting homes from tree damage.
+Homeowners I think will start to cut back trees away from their homes — not so nice regarding shade from the hot sun but certainly better regarding protecting homes from tree damage.

 In all of this, it was apparent that wind damage was most severe on the “back” side of roofs rather than the side facing the wind.

 It does seem to me that, with metal roofs, aluminum would be preferable to steel due to the coastal area.

 Additionally, overall, newer structures fared better than older ones.
 I assume this is due to enhanced building codes and enforcement, as well improved building materials and the fact that newer buildings have not gone through previous storms.